-To meet the Rogue Basin TMDL requirements under the Clean Water Act, the City of Grants Pass is implementing a variety of management strategies to improve water quality to reduce or eliminate temperature and bacteria inputs to the Rogue River and its tributaries (e.g., Gilbert Creek, Sand Creek).
-Strategies being implemented include riparian restoration to improve stream shade, managing urban runoff, community education and outreach, and erosion prevention and sediment control.
-Planned strategies are outlined in a plan that is approved by the Oregon Department of Environmental Quality and implemented over a 5-year period.
+To meet the requirements of the Rogue Basin TMDL under the Clean Water Act, the City of Grants Pass is implementing management strategies to improve water quality conditions by reducing or eliminating temperature and bacteria inputs within the City limits and Urban Growth Boundary to the Rogue River and its tributaries (e.g., Gilbert Creek, Sand Creek).
+Strategies include riparian restoration to improve stream shade, managing urban runoff, community education and outreach, and erosion prevention and sediment control.
+Planned strategies are outlined in a DEQ approved plan that is implemented over a 5-year period.
 After 5-years, plans are revised and updated for another 5-year period until water quality standards are met.

 Grant Pass TMDL Implementation Plan